spoulson/pifan/README.md

 ## Max Temp
 Set this to the temperature that requires 100% fans.
 (VERY LOUD!)
 Floating point is allowed.

+# Best Practices
+* Run PiFan on a physical Pi.
+* Power the Pi with a UPS.

 # Setup Development Environment
 Most of the Python operations are wrapped in `pipenv` so as not to step all over globally installed packages.
 This is installed with `make`: